rajamondal99/rajamondal99/Node Js.md

 ```

-4. To use soft delete in nodejs and mongodb
+4. To use soft delete in nodejs and mongodb read this blog
     ```
     https://nour-karoui.medium.com/implementing-soft-delete-in-mongodb-with-mongoose-405c008d0e29
     ```